mojofunk5/leeds-beer-quest/readme.md

 This will start both the database and application containers and once the database is up the application will connect and run the flyway migration scripts (if required) and then Javalin on port `8080`.

-To validate it's working then try calling querying for one of the venues in another terminal:
+To validate it's working query for one of the venues in another terminal:

 ```
 $ curl localhost:8080/venue/101 | jq .